 Package 'giscoR'

-Description: Tools to download data from the GISCO (Geographic Information System of the Commission) Eurostat database <https://ec.europa.eu/eurostat/web/gisco>.
-Global and European map data available.
-This package is in no way officially related to or endorsed by Eurostat.
+Description: Tools to download global and European spatial data from the 'Eurostat' 'GISCO' (Geographic Information System of the Commission) data distribution <https://ec.europa.eu/eurostat/web/gisco>.
+The package provides helpers for country boundaries, 'NUTS' regions, administrative units, statistical units, transport networks, basic service locations and other 'GISCO' datasets.
+This package is not officially related to or endorsed by 'Eurostat'.

 Maintainer: Diego Hernangómez <[email protected]>